Patrik Virta

-Patrik Virta (born 6 March 1996) is a Finnish professional ice hockey forward who is currently an unrestricted free agent.
-He most recently played under contract with ERC Ingolstadt in the Deutsche Eishockey Liga (DEL).
+Patrik Virta (born 6 March 1996) is a Finnish professional ice hockey forward who plays for Oulun Kärpät in Liiga.
 Virta was selected by the New York Rangers in the 2017 NHL Entry Draft.

 Playing career

 Virta made his professional debut in his native Finland, appearing in the Liiga playing with his original youth club, HPK during the 2014–15 season.

 Following a break out 2016–17 season with TPS, scoring 14 goals and 26 points in 49 contests, Virta was selected as an overage prospect by the New York Rangers in the seventh round, 208th overall, in the 2017 NHL Entry Draft on 26 June 2017.
 He continued his development in the 2017–18 season, matching his 14 goals scores while improving his offensive output to 40 points in 58 games.

-Without a contract offer from the Rangers, Virta opted leave the Liiga and continue his development in the KHL, securing a one-year contract with Slovak club, HC Slovan Bratislava, on 17 July 2018.
+Without a contract offer from the Rangers, Virta opted leave the Liiga and continue his development in the Kontinental Hockey League (KHL), securing a one-year contract with Slovak club, HC Slovan Bratislava, on 17 July 2018.
 Virta later reached a mutual contract termination with Slovan and signed with Örebro HK in the Swedish Hockey League.
 In joining Örebro during the 2018-19 season, Virta immediately adjusted within the team, scoring 7 goals and 15 points in 37 games.

 On 19 June 2019, Virta returned to the Liiga as a free agent, agreeing to a two-year contract with Tappara.

-Virta played four seasons with Tappara before leaving Finland to sign a one-year contract with German club, ERC Ingolstadt of the DEL, on 14 June 2023.
+Virta played four seasons with Tappara before leaving Finland to sign a one-year contract with German club, ERC Ingolstadt of the Deutsche Eishockey Liga (DEL), on 14 June 2023.